Attracting and retaining talent in 'the great talent gap'

 To be sure you are paying the right employee compensation for the right talent, you need to begin with a robust employee reward strategy and comprehensive market data.

 Manage employee stress and create an employee value proposition (EVP) that addresses unmet needs

 From fertility treatments to scholarships, employers are building EVPs with enticing benefits to attract and retain talent.
 When building EVPs, however, it’s easy to feel the pressure to follow trends, but trends might not work for your particular employee population.
 It’s crucial that you begin by understanding your people’s needs.

 Employees continue to face multiple unpredictable reverberations from the pandemic and other major world events, resulting in a range of new or aggravated sources of stress impacting their mental and physical health.
 Work should not be adding to that negative impact.

-The more companies understand people’s stress and critical unmet needs, the better they can judge the programs, rewards or experiences that would differentiate their EVPs or better communicate what current programs exist to help alleviate those stressors.
+The more companies understand people’s stress and critical unmet needs, the better they can judge the programmes, rewards or experiences that would differentiate their EVPs or better communicate what current programmes exist to help alleviate those stressors.

 Upskilling is a critical investment in talent retention

 Personal development and employee training are at the epicentre of the new work deal.
 You can retain talent by building a compelling career with your organisation.

 Even before the pandemic, 78% of employees said they were ready to learn new skills.
 Ensuring people sustainability through future employability is now a critical part of the employment contract.
 Organisations can empower individual employees to upskill by building strategic training opportunities within a robust career framework, one that has clear and transparent pathways for employees to follow.